 What these goalkeepers brought, apart from their obvious ability, was confidence within the team.
 They were all were strong communicators and knew where to position themselves – and the defence – to neutralise any threat; reclaiming the ball would look nothing out of the ordinary.
 As a result, the teams that they played for looked self-assured.
 The defenders knew that they were in the right position and knew that their keeper was more than capable of dealing with attacks.

-Southall was instrumental in bringing success to Everton as they won two league championships, the FA Cup and a European Cup Winners’ Cup.
-Indeed, a point blank save from Mark Falco’s (Tottenham) header in a 2-1 for Everton was seen as the pivotal point in Everton claiming the title.
+Southall was instrumental in bringing success to Everton as they won two league championships, the FA Cup and a Cup Winners Cup.
+Indeed, a point-blank save from Mark Falco’s header in a 2-1 for Everton was seen as the pivotal point in Everton claiming the title.

 Although not British, Liverpool goalkeeper Bruce Grobbelaar introduced the sweeper style of goalkeeping – similar to what Victor Valdés was required to do for Barcelona – by racing out of the area to collect a loose ball and pass to a team-mate, thus enabling a quick counter-attack.